 If you are sending us a letter connected to an existing application, we recommend that you use the form for correspondence in Altinn.
 You will receive acknowledgement immediately.

-Altinn: Correspondence with the Norwegian Industrial Property Office (this form is in Norwegian)
+Altinn: Correspondence to the Norwegian Industrial Property Office

 If you are unable to use Altinn for any reason, you can send an e-mail to email@example.com.

 - If the application is formally correct and the application fee has been paid, you will receive a first assessment of patentability from the Norwegian Industrial Property Office within 7 months.

 - The examiner will inform you whether your invention can be regarded as new, and if it involves an inventive step so that patent protection can be granted.